joakin/popups-tech-posts-series/docs/01-tooling/02-better-minification-for-frontend-sources.md

 straightforward.

-We discussed we would introduce a minification step as part of the build process, and then the commited assets in `/resources/dist` would be minified and as small as possible.
+We discussed we would introduce a minification step as part of the build process, and then the committed assets in `/resources/dist` would be minified and as small as possible.

 We first did research and got numbers to check if there would actually be any gains and if it would be worth it.
 You can read about it here: